 4 Ways That Women Can Lead Authentically

 In a vain attempt to live up to organizational norms and expectations, their behaviors sometimes go against their own values.
 But it’s not easy being a phony.
 It takes a lot of energy to behave in ways that are out of sync with our true values, priorities, hopes, characteristics, and style.
 The energy expended trying to come across as something you’re not is energy that’s unavailable for work and other activities.

 Authenticity is best thought of as a condition or dynamic balance — and not a personality trait.
 As a goal, it’s not clearly defined like earning an MBA degree.
 And achieving authenticity doesn’t mean it’s yours to keep.
-You have to work to remain authentic, reviewing your priorities and choosing behaviors that match those priorities as circumstances change.
+You have to work to remain authentic, continually reviewing your priorities and choosing behaviors that match those priorities as circumstances change.

 Organizations that place a premium on conformity at the expense of authenticity may be incurring hidden costs.
-Managers who put on a false front or who struggle with feelings of inauthenticity exhaust so much of their energy that they often find themselves depleted and losing interest in their work.
+Managers and employees who put on a false front or who struggle with feelings of inauthenticity at work exhaust so much of their energy that they often find themselves depleted and losing interest in their work.

-- Highly authentic women were skilled at living with intention both at work and at home, consciously designing their lives in accordance with their top priorities and being authentic.
+- Highly authentic women were skilled at being intentional about their choices, consciously designing their lives in accordance with their top priorities and living with intention both at work and at home.

-4 Ways for Women to Lead Authentically
+4 Steps for Women to Lead More Authentically

 1. Increase Your Self-Awareness.